tmuelle2/media-vault/readme.txt

 1. The WordPress Media Upload page with Media Vault file protection activated.
 2. An example of the access denied prompt produced by a custom file access restriction implemented very simply using Media Vault.
-3. The WordPress Media Upload page with Media Vault file protection activated (in mp6)
+3. The WordPress Media Upload page with Media Vault file protection activated (in WP mp6 & WP 3.8+)

 == Changelog ==

+= 0.8.8 =
+fixed bug in `mv-file-handler.php` that allowed files to be viewed in the protected folder when 'Save uploads in year/month folders' was *not* selected.
+Thanks to <a href="http://wordpress.org/support/profile/wayneharris">WayneHarris</a> for pointing the issue out.

 = 0.8.7 =
 added a body class to the WP admin to let Media Vault know to use the new 3.8+ styles